ideal-lab5/Grants-Program/applications/iris_followup.md

 - the introduction of "data spaces"
 - the implementation of "composable access rules" to apply custom business logic to data
-- the introduction of "proxy nodes" that enable proxy re-encryption within the network
+- the introduction of "proxy nodes" that enable threshold encryption within the network
 - the implementation of an availability-encouraging storage system
 - a javascript SDK to allow dapp developers to easily build front ends for smart contracts on Iris